abpframework/abp/docs/en/Migration-Guides/Abp-4_0.md

 ### Dynamic external login provider system

 You need to change the `WithDynamicOptions` method and pass the `Handler` class of the external login provider.
-Use the `goto definition` function in Visual Studio or Rider to check `Hanler` in the extension method like `AddGoogle`.
+Use the `goto definition` function in Visual Studio or Rider to check `Handler` in the extension method like `AddGoogle`.

 ```csharp
 - WithDynamicOptions<GoogleOptions>()